the best homemade toffee recipe

 1. Grease the bottom and sides of a baking sheet with butter.
 Set aside.

-2. In a large pot, melt together the sugar, Danish Creamery European Style Butter, salt and vanilla over medium-low heat.
+2. In a large pot, melt together butter, sugar, salt and vanilla over medium-low heat.
 Stirring frequently.

 3. Simmer the mixture until it begins to thicken, continuing to stir often.